Sport in Northern Ireland: Cricket

-Cricket in Northern Ireland was a minority sport till recently, but the game has really got popular among the citizens because of the recent success stories of Irish Cricket Team, which represents both countries of Ireland.
-Cricket is now getting more and more popular thanks to Ireland's successful Cricket World Cup campaign in 2007 and 2011.
-It has been played here since the early 19th century, against Scotland (a match which has first-class status) has been played annually since 1909.
-The Irish team was fairly strong in the mid and late 19th century, and sent several touring parties abroad, but development of the sport was adversely affected first by the Gaelic Athletic Association's ban on its members taking part in "foreign" sports and then by the creation of the Irish Free State; many of the best cricketers in Ireland had been British soldiers and civil servants and their withdrawal led to a decline in the overall standard of the game.
+Cricket in Northern Ireland was a minority sport until the early 21st century, but has since increased in popularity.
+The Irish Cricket Team, which represents both Northern Ireland and the Republic of Ireland, qualified for the Cricket World Cup in 2007 and 2011.
+Cricket has been played in Northern Ireland since the early 19th century and games against Scotland (a match which has first-class status) have been played annually since 1909.
+As of 2024, Dublin-born batsman Ed Joyce was a part of Ireland's ICC Trophy team and a member of the Middlesex side in England's County Championship; he captained the county in 2004.
+Interest in Irish cricket was also generated by the national team's unexpected victory over West Indies in 1969; they did it again in June 2004.

-There have been brighter spots in recent years, however.
-Dublin-born batsman Ed Joyce has played with some success as part of Ireland's ICC Trophy team and is now a key member of the Middlesex side in England's County Championship; he captained the county in 2004.
-Interest in Irish cricket was also generated by the national team's startling victory over West Indies in 1969; they did it again on 17 June 2004.
 The sport is organised on an all-island basis and is overseen by the Cricket Ireland, founded in its present incarnation in 1923.
-Ireland has entered some domestic English tournaments since the early 1980s, but becoming an Associate Member of the International Cricket Council in 1993 paved the way for participation in international competition, and indeed the 2005 ICC Trophy was hosted by Ireland.
+Ireland has entered some domestic English tournaments since the early 1980s, but becoming an Associate Member of the International Cricket Council in 1993 paved the way for participation in international competition, and the 2005 ICC Trophy was hosted by Ireland.
 The Irish finished second in the tournament, beaten by Scotland.
-Ireland has co-hosted the Cricket World Cup in 1999.
+Ireland co-hosted the Cricket World Cup in 1999.
 Dublin also hosted one game of the 1999 World Cup.
-The 2007 World Cup which was held in the West Indies was a very successful tournament for the Irish Cricket team.
+The 2007 World Cup, which was held in the West Indies, was a successful tournament for the Irish Cricket team.
 Having qualified for the first time for the tournament, Ireland entered the arena with much to gain.
 Ireland tied the match with Test Cricket playing team Zimbabwe and shocked Pakistan by defeating them on St. Patrick's Day.
-Suddenly there was much talk about Cricket in Ireland.
 Ireland qualified for the super 8 and recorded some good results, including a win against Bangladesh.
-Ireland have been granted ODI status and now they appear in the ODI ranking table.
-In June 2007 Ireland played ODI matches against India and South Africa.
+Ireland were granted ODI status and now they appear in the ODI ranking table.
+In June 2007, Ireland played ODI matches against India and South Africa.